 In my experience, you won’t get any loud signals that the ‘Expansion Effect’ is potentially hurting your community.

-People, especially in the UK, rarely dramatically sashay away and leave, or email you because your community now doesn’t meet their expectations.
+People, especially in the UK, rarely dramatically sashay away and leave, or email you because your community no longer meets their expectations.

 But you will start to see patterns in your engagement data.
-Some members will ‘quietly quit’, or fail to renew if it is a subscription community.
+Some members will ‘quietly quit’, or fail to renew if the community is subscription based.

 You’ll see your event registrations and attendance dropping.
-The people who were once highly engaged community members will be absent in discussions where their experience or opinion is highly relevant and helpful to others.
+The people who were once highly engaged community members will be absent in discussions where their experience or opinions are highly relevant and helpful to others.

-You may need to look hard for these signals because on the face of it, your community is growing in numbers.
-But your community definitely is starting to feel unhealthy and untethered in other ways.
+You may need to look hard for these signals because outwardly, your community is growing in numbers and seemingly thriving.
+But your community is likely starting to feel unhealthy and untethered in other ways.

 How can you grow but avoid the negative elements of the ‘Expansion Effect’?

-But this group was starting to feel that they couldn’t have the candid and open discussions that they used to have in the community.
-People who could be be impacted by some of their business decisions were also community members.
+But early community members, who had very senior roles in their organisations, were starting to feel that they couldn’t have the candid and open discussions that they used to have in the community.
+People who could be impacted by some of their business decisions were also community members.

 We met with this group and listened to their concerns.
-The result was that we agreed to create a space just for them.
+The result was that we agreed to create a new, private space just for them.

 Old members.
 New focused space for candid conversations.
 No fanfare.